 In either case, when an employee leaves an organization, he or she is destined to become either an advocate or a critic.
 Advocates will spread positive stories of their time with your company — and likely recommend others to seek out opportunities there.
-Critics, on the other hand, will often go out of their way to share their negative experiences and discourage anyone from having anything to do with you.
+Critics, on the other hand, will often go out of their way to share their negative experiences and discourage others from having anything to do with you.

 It's cliché because it's true: don't burn bridges.

 Especially with the advent of employee review sites like Glassdoor, the opinions of former employees can have a profound influence on the expectations of future job candidates.
 Offboarding is therefore your last chance to turn departing employees into advocates.

 The offboarding process should be the final example of what has hopefully been a consistent pattern of transparent employee communication.
 Done properly, it will exemplify the values of both your organization and your brand.
 And bearing in mind that 15% of employees are reported to “boomerang” back to a former employer, ending things on a positive note with departing employees leaves the door open for reconnection.

 Making offboarding an integral part of your employee relations will help enable employers and employees alike to learn from their mistakes.
 Whether departing employees return happily in the future or forever remember their journey with you in a positive light, a mutually open and honest offboarding will be the ultimate proof that your organization puts its people first — throughout their time with you and beyond.